The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 8.8.
 Glossary#

-• estimator: A statistic used to estimate a parameter.
+estimator: A statistic calculated from a sample that is used to estimate a parameter of the population.

-• confidence interval: An interval that represents the expected range of an estimator if an experiment is repeated many times.
+confidence interval: An interval that contains the most likely values of a sample statistic if an experiment were repeated many times.

 8.9.
 Exercises#